-MEDICAL AND HOSPITAL SERVICES FOR PUPILS (EC §49472, §48980): The District Board of Education may provide or make available medical or hospital services through nonprofit membership corporations, defraying the cost of medical service or hospital service, or through group, blanket or individual policies of accident insurance or through policies of liability insurance, for injuries to District pupils arising out of accidents occurring on District property or while being transported to and from school-sponsored activities.
+MEDICAL AND HOSPITAL SERVICES FOR PUPILS (EC §49472, §48980): The District Board of Education may provide or make available medical or hospital services through nonprofit membership corporations, defraying the cost of medical service or hospital service, or through group, blanket or individual policies of accident insurance or through policies of liability insurance, for injuries to District pupils arising out of accidents occurring on District property or while being transported to and from schoolsponsored activities.
 No pupil is required to accept such service without the consent of his/her parent/guardian.

-CONCUSSIONS AND HEALTH INJURIES (EC §49475): This law requires districts who elect to offer athletic programs to immediately remove for the remainder of the day an athlete who is suspected of sustaining a concussion or head injury during the activity, and prohibits the return of the athlete to that activity until he/she is evaluated by and receives a written clearance form, completes a graduated return-to-play protocol, or not less than seven days in duration under the supervision of a licensed health care provider, and requires districts to provide annually a concussion and head injury information sheet to be signed and returned by the athlete and his/her parent/guardian before the athlete initiates practice or competition.
+CONCUSSIONS AND HEAD INJURIES (EC §49475): This law requires districts who elect to offer athletic programs to immediately remove for the remainder of the day an athlete who is suspected of sustaining a concussion or head injury during the activity, and prohibits the return of the athlete to that activity until he/she is evaluated by and receives a written clearance form, completes a graduated return-to-play protocol, or not less than seven days in duration under the supervision of a licensed health care provider, and requires districts to provide annually a concussion and head injury information sheet to be signed and returned by the athlete and his/her parent/guardian before the athlete initiates practice or competition.

 INSTRUCTION FOR PUPILS WITH TEMPORARY DISABILITIES (EC §48206.3, §48980): If your child should suffer a temporary disability which makes attendance in regular day classes or an alternative education program in which the child is enrolled impossible or inadvisable, your child shall receive individual instruction provided by the district in which he/she is deemed to reside.
-Individual instruction includes instruction provided in your home, in a hospital or other residential health facility, excluding state hospitals, or under other circumstances prescribed by state law.
+Individual instruction includes instruction provided in your home, in a hospital or other residential health facility, excluding statehospitals, or under other circumstances prescribed by state law.

-PUPILS WITH TEMPORARY DISABILITIES (EC §48207, §48980): In the event that your child has a temporary disability and is confined in a hospital or other residential health facility located outside this District, you shall be deemed to have complied with the residency requirements for school attendance in the school district in which the hospital is located.
+PUPILS WITH TEMPORARY DISABILITIES (EC §48206-7, §48980): In the event that your child has a temporary disability and is confined in a hospital or other residential health facility located outside this District, you shall be deemed to have complied with the residency requirements for school attendance in the school district in which the hospital is located.
 In such circumstances, it is your responsibility to notify the school district in which you are deemed to reside of your child's presence in a qualifying hospital.
+A pupil who received individual instruction as a result of a temporary disability may return to the last school attended when well enough to return to school.